a-rich/DJ-Tools/src/djtools/rekordbox/README.md

 ![alt text](https://raw.githubusercontent.com/a-rich/DJ-Tools/images/Pioneer_Auto_Playlist.png "Automatic Genre Playlist")

 ## randomize_tracks
-To trigger the `randomize_tracks` module, set `RANDOMIZE_TRACKS: true`.
+To trigger the `randomize_tracks` module, set `RANDOMIZE_TRACKS_PLAYLISTS` to a list of playlists that exist in `XML_PATH`.
 Once the operation has completed, you'll need to open Rekordbox and reimport the `AUTO_RANDOMIZE` playlist containing the set of tracks with updated `TrackNumber` fields.